davidji99/terraform-provider-herokux/website/docs/index.html.markdown

 **This provider has no relationship with Heroku.**

 This provider is designed to supplement the [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
+A majority of this provider's resources often require Heroku provider resources to be created first.

 -> **IMPORTANT!**
 This provider should be treated as experimental and to be used with caution when terraforming resources in environments